RickStrahl/WestWindWebConnection-Documentation/User-Guide/Web-Connection-Configuration-and-Deployment/Deploying-your-Web-Connection-Application/COM-Server-Configuration/COM-Server-Security-and-Identity.md

 * Doesn't require DCOMCnfg

 #### NETWORK SERVICE
 Network service is a low rights built-in Windows account.
-By default it has no access to to local folders, and it requires explicit DCOM configuration.
+By default it has no access to local folders, and it requires explicit DCOM configuration.
 Web Connection by default configures `NETWORK SERVICE` disk permissions for Web Connection projects and the Configuration Wizard (which you can customize).

 If you want to use a generic account and explicitly give additional rights, this is a good account to use.
 Because Web Connection has some default configuration for this account it's also easy to work with - Web Connection automatically sets folder access permissions as well as can automatically register for DCOM Configuration using Server Config functionality (requires a small configuration change).

 * Generic Windows Account
 * Secure by default
 * Requires setting disk permissions
-* Requires DCOMCnfg in order to Access Registry for COM Launch
+* Requires DCOMCnfg in order to Access Registry for COM Launch (recommand machine level DCOM permissions)

 #### Administrator Account or Non Admin Account.
 For deployed applications it's generally best to create a brand new local account specifically for the application and set the explicit permissions required for the application.
 You can pretty much remove all disk rights from that user and then add in just those folders that the application has access to - typically the Web Connection Project folder plus any data folders.
 This will limit your potential exposure to security issues.